 refactor old notes

-• Big notes violate the guiding principle that notes should actually be atomic.
+• Big notes violate the guiding principle that notes should be atomic.
 (See notes should be atomic)

-• Notes should not contain sets of information.
+• Notes shouldn't contain sets of information.

 • Eventually, the big notes become stale.

-• That is, when you come across a stale note during your revision session, you should add new questions (i.e, notes) about each of the sets of information in the question and answer pair of the old note.
+• That is, when you come across a stale note during your revision session, you should add new questions (i.e, notes) for each of the sets of information in the question and answer pair of the old note.

 • For example, the following note is a question that asks too many "things" at once: anki-refactor-stale-notes-example-ramanujan